 “Of course,” Siri said, sniffing at the steaming pot.
 “I know better than to ruin a good stew.
 Regardless, I still think we could stand to have a little more color around the city.”

-“Is that so?”
-Mab said, a hint of annoyance showing as she attacked tubers.
-“You’d have us decorate the place like some Hallendran?
-Maybe we should start inviting Awakeners into the city to?
+“Is that so?
+You’d have us decorate the place like some Hallandren?
+Maybe we should start inviting Awakeners into the city too?
 How’d you like that?
 Some devil sucking the life out of children, strangling people with their own clothing?
-Bringing some poor soul back from the dead, then using his Lifeless body for cheap labor?”
+Bringing men back from the dead, then using their Lifeless bodies for cheap labor?”

-Siri felt her hair curl in fear, darkening to a more modest black.
+Siri felt her hair whiten slightly with anxiety.
 Stop that! she thought.
-The hair seemed to have a mind of its own, responding to gut feelings that the conscious mind quickly squashed.
+The hair seemed to have a mind of its own, responding to gut feelings.

 Mab, however, took the hair change as a sign that she’d won.
 “Here,” she said, pulling out another knife, only slightly less long than the first.
 “Go make yourself useful.
 There’s roots that need choppin.”